truefoundry/truefoundry-docs/deployment/quickstart/train-and-deploy-model.md

 ## Creating a REST API service

 In this section we will use the model saved in the training job.
-Keep the _run FQN_ of the training job handy.
-You can find the _run FQN_ from the training job logs.
+Keep the _model FQN_ of the training job handy.
+You can find the _model FQN_ from the training job logs.

 ### Writing inference service code and requirements